 is a follow-up activity of Studio Based Learning

 , which links local high school students with area artists who incorporate the studio experience into local arts curricula throughout the school year.
 Mentorships provide an intensive educational environment – the mentor concept is frequently cited as a great way to engage adolescents – one that not only can increase students aspirations, but provide an integrated and challenging educational experience.
-From January – early April, 2016 Haystack is facilitating its 18th annual Mentor Program
+From January – early April, 2016 Haystack offered its 18th annual Mentor Program

 in which students worked with area artist mentors in an individualized and intensive setting.
 Thirteen students from three area high schools – Deer Isle-Stonington, George Stevens Academy, and the Bucksport High School– participated in workshops with professional artists over several weekends.
-The 2016 mentors included: Mark Bell (porcelain clay/wheel-throwing), Sarah Doremus (metals/automata), Carole Ann Fer (porcelain clay/wheel-throwing), Katy Helman (digital photography), Julie Morringello (lamps/lighting), Amelia Poole (textiles/eco-printing) Susan Webster (mixed media/graphics), and Eric Ziner (blacksmithing).
+2016 mentors included: Mark Bell (porcelain clay/wheel-throwing), Sarah Doremus (metals/automata), Carole Ann Fer (porcelain clay/wheel-throwing), Katy Helman (digital photography), Julie Morringello (lamps/lighting), Amelia Poole (textiles/eco-printing) Susan Webster (mixed media/graphics), and Eric Ziner (blacksmithing).